160

 Vegan Dairy-Free Mashed Potatoes Ingredients

-• 3 pounds veggies (I used potatoes, broccoli, and cauliflower)
+• 3 pounds (1.36kg) veggies (I used potatoes, broccoli, and cauliflower)

-• ¼ cup vegan butter or margarine
+• ¼ cup (44g) vegan butter or margarine

-• ¼ - ½ cup veggie broth or unsweetened, unflavored non-dairy milk
+• ¼ - ½ cup (55-110g) veggie broth or unsweetened, unflavored non-dairy milk

-• 1 teaspoon salt
+• 1 teaspoon (6g) salt

-• ½ teaspoon pepper
+• ½ teaspoon (1g) pepper

 Vegan Dairy-Free Smashed Potatoes Directions

+Wash veggies.
 Wash 3 pounds of veggies, cutting off any bad spots.
 You can use any veggies really (well maybe not celery because of the strings).
 No matter what veggies I use, I always make sure I have potatoes as one of those.
 Potatoes are the starchiest veggie so they will help make your dairy-free mashed potatoes creamy.
-So, I would recommend at least half of the veggies be potatoes (yukon gold and russet are the best).
-Other veggies I’ve used include turnips, rutabaga, radishes, parsnips, carrots, yams, kale, spinach, chard, broccoli, and cauliflower.
+I recommend at least half of the veggies be potatoes (yukon gold and russet are the best).
+Other veggies I’ve used include turnips, rutabaga, radishes, parsnips, carrots, yams, kale, spinach, chard, broccoli, peas, and cauliflower.

+Boil the veggies.
 Boil the veggies on high heat.
 Once the water starts to boil, reduce heat to medium, and set the timer for 15 minutes.
 When the timer goes off, they should be done, but you can make sure by piercing the biggest chunk with a fork and it should slide through easily.
 If you’re boiling different types of veggies, you should probably pierce one of each type of veggie with a fork to test them all for doneness before turning off the stove.

+Prepare for mashing.
+Drain the veggies in a colander in the sink.
 Transfer the veggies back to the pot if you plan to mash them by hand using a potato masher.
 Or if you plan to use an electric mixer fitted with the whisk attachment, transfer them to a mixing bowl with tall sides.

+Add vegan butter, salt, and pepper.
 Add ¼ cup vegan butter or margarine, 1 teaspoon salt, and ½ teaspoon pepper.

+Mash the veggies.
 Mash with a potato masher or whip with an electric mixer.

+Add liquid for creaminess.
 Drizzle the ¼ - ½ cup veggie broth or unsweetened, unflavored non-dairy milk slowly into the mashed potatoes until the potatoes are a nice creamy consistency and then STOP adding.
 You don’t want to add too much, because you still want it to be scoopable (um yes, of course scoopable is a word).

 Vegan Mushroom Gravy Ingredients

-• 2 tablespoons olive oil
+• 2 tablespoons (27g) avocado oil

-• 1 onion, finely diced
+• 1 onion, finely diced (~150g)

-• 8 oz shitake mushrooms, finely diced
+• 8 oz (225g) shitake mushrooms, finely diced

-• 4 cloves garlic, minced
+• 4 cloves (12g) garlic, minced

-• ¼ cup soy sauce or tamari
+• ¼ cup (60g) soy sauce or tamari

-• 1 ½ cups filtered water
+• 1 ½ cups (360g) filtered water

-• ¼ cup unbleached all-purpose flour
+• ¼ cup (32g) unbleached all-purpose flour

-Vegan Gravy Directions
+How to Make Vegan Gravy

-Sauté a finely diced onion, a tablespoon of minced garlic, and 8 ounced of diced mushrooms in around 2 tablespoons of olive oil on low heat, for 10 minutes, covered.
+Sauté onion, garlic, and mushrooms.
+Sauté a finely diced onion, a tablespoon of minced garlic, and 8 ounces of diced mushrooms in around 2 tablespoons of avocado oil on low heat, for 10 minutes, covered.
+Stir it every few minutes during the 10 minutes to make sure it doesn’t stick.

+Add liquid.
 Pour ¼ cup soy sauce or tamari and ½ cup filtered water into the sauteed mushrooms and onions.

+Simmer.
 Increase the heat so that it comes to a boil, and then reduce the heat to let it simmer for 10 minutes.

+Thicken.
 Blend 1 cup of filtered water with ¼ cup flour.
 I use an immersion blender, but if you don’t have a blender, you can use a whisk.
+Whisk the water-flour mixture into the pot.
+Continue whisking for 5-10 minutes until thick.

+Serve or store the gravy.
+Remove from heat.
 Serve immediately or store in a glass container with a lid in the fridge for up to a week.
 I have also frozen this gravy when I made it in advance for a holiday gathering, and it defrosts well.

 Vegan Thanksgiving Blossom Petal Ingredients